vmware-tanzu/velero/design/backup-resource-list.md

 If the metadata file does not exist, this is an older backup and we cannot display the list of resources that were backed up.

 ## Open Questions

-- Do we want to show the group version in the metadata (i.e. do we want users to see `apps/v1/Deployment` instead of `deployments.apps`)?
-If so, we wouldn't be able to use the existing list of backedUpItems list, or we'd need to change it to track schema.GroupVersionKinds instead.

 ## Alternatives Considered